pingcap/docs/v3.0/reference/best-practices/high-concurrency.md

 You can see that the hotspot has been eliminated now.

 In this case, the table is simple.
 In other cases, you might also need to consider the hotspot problem of index.
-For more details about how to pre-split the index Region, refer to [Split Region](/v3.0/reference/sql/statements/split-region.md).
+For more details on how to pre-split the index Region, refer to [Split Region](/v3.0/reference/sql/statements/split-region.md).

-## More complex hotspot issue
+## More complex hotspot problem

-If a table does not have a primary key, or the primary key is not the `Int` type and the user does not want to generate a randomly distributed primary key ID, TiDB provides an implicit `_tidb_rowid` column as the row ID.
-If you do not use the `SHARD_ROW_ID_BITS` parameter, the values of the `_tidb_rowid` column are basically monotonically increasing, which also causes hotspot.
+If a table does not have a primary key, or the primary key is not the `Int` type and you do not want to generate a randomly distributed primary key ID, TiDB provides an implicit `_tidb_rowid` column as the row ID.
+If you do not use the `SHARD_ROW_ID_BITS` parameter, the values of the `_tidb_rowid` column might be monotonically increasing, which also causes hotspot.
 Refer to [`SHARD_ROW_ID_BITS` description](/v3.0/reference/configuration/tidb-server/tidb-specific-variables.md#shard_row_id_bits) for more detail.

 To avoid the hotspot problem in this situation, you can use `SHARD_ROW_ID_BITS` and `PRE_SPLIT_REGIONS` when creating a table.
 For more details about `PRE_SPLIT_REGIONS`, refer to [here](/v3.0/reference/sql/statements/split-region.md#pre_split_regions).